Siteimprove/alfa/docs/guides/README.md

 Note that Dependabot is currently used almost everywhere for dependencies updates.
 It does not, however, update yarn.
 When a new version is out, yarn will print a message upon invocation of nearly any command.
 It then needs to be manually updated with `yarn set version latest` (in every repo) (remember to add the new release file to version control).
 All repos still have a local copy of yarn (rather than relying on Corepack, as recommended by yarn), mostly for historical reasons.

+* Shared setup (by most repos if not all):
+  * All dependencies are auto-updated by Dependabot.
+  * Packages are automatically deduped upon installation (through a yarn plugin).
+  * API documentation is generated as part of the release workflow.
+  * Use a `!pr <command>` comment to issue commands on a PR, e.g. `!pr help`; mostly useful for `!pr extract` when it was not issued before pushing.

 * [Alfa](https://github.com/Siteimprove/alfa) (this repository): The main repository for Alfa code.
-  * All dependencies are auto-updated by Dependabot.
   * Uses a merge queue for PRs, reducing friction when several PRs are merged around the same time.
+  * Test coverage is generated as part of the release workflow.

 * [Alfa integrations](https://github.com/Siteimprove/alfa-integrations) (public): Contains integrations of Alfa with various frameworks, including a Command Line Interface and the Accessibility Code Checker API.
   * The CLI, `alfa-test-utils`, and integrations with browsers automations are actively maintained.
 The other integrations are more dormant.
   * The packages are published still associated with the Alfa repository for historical reasons.
-  * All dependencies are auto-updated by Dependabot.

 * [Alfa examples](https://github.com/Siteimprove/alfa-examples) (public): Curated list of examples of Alfa usage.
   * Contains both "unit" examples of integrations, more end-to-end examples of integrations with Siteimprove Accessibility Code Checker, and some advanced usages of Alfa.
-  * All dependencies are automatically updated by Dependabot.

 * [Alfa ACT-R](https://github.com/Siteimprove/alfa-act-r) (public): Acceptance testing of Alfa rules against the ACT Rules test cases.
   * This mostly contains only tests and fixtures to run them…
-  * All dependencies are auto updated by Dependabot.
   * Test cases are auto-fetched every Monday morning from the W3C website, and implementation reports are automatically updated with the new test cases.
   * The published implementation reports are used to build [the WAI implementation reports](https://www.w3.org/WAI/standards-guidelines/act/implementations/), updated every Thursday (see also [nightly build snapshot](https://wai-wcag-act-rules.netlify.app/standards-guidelines/act/implementations/)).
   * We aim at maintaining the rules on par with the latest ACT Rules changes, so when these tests break and our implementation numbers decrease, we need to update the rules.